rescale_intensity#

 relative

-Whether to keep relative intensities between images (default is False).
+Whether to keep relative intensities between images.
+Default is False.
 If True, in_range must be None, because in_range is in this case set to the global min./max. intensity.
 Use with care, as this requires the computation of the min./max. intensity of the signal before rescaling.

 in_range